-Python 2.6 or later, including Python 3+.
+Python 2.7 or later, including Python 3.4+.

-Tested with pytest version 2.5.2.
+Requires pytest version 2.7 or later.

-Works with either PySide, PyQt4 or PyQt5, picking whichever is available on the system giving preference to the first one installed in this order:
+Works with either PyQt5, PySide or PyQt4, picking whichever is available on the system giving preference to the first one installed in this order:

+- PyQt5

 - PySide

-- PyQt4

-- PyQt5
+- PvOt4

-To force a particular API, set the environment variable PYTEST_QT_API to pyside, pyqt4, pyqt4v2 or pyqt5. pyqt4v2 sets the PyQt4 API to version 2
+To force a particular API, set the configuration variable qt\api in your pytest.ini file to pyqt5, pyside, pyqt4 or pyqt4v2. pyqt4v2 sets the PyQt4 API to version 2.